-The amount available that can be used to open up new positions.
+The amount of money available on your account that you can use to open up new positions.

-When your equity falls below the used margin or is equal to the used margin, you will receive a margin call from your broker.
+When your equity falls below the margin or is equal to the margin, you will receive a margin call from your broker.

 The process of closing out losing positions due to lack of enough capital on your account to run open trades is known as stop-out.

-Every time a losing trade is closed, you will realize that the equity value will increase.
-This is because the amount that was held as margin for the closed trade is being released.
+Every time a losing trade closes, you will realize that the equity value increases.
+This is because the amount that was held as margin for the closed trade is now released.

 When the trades continue to go against you, more trades will close as long as your equity and your margin level reaches 5%.